Abbott Laboratories: Should ABT Stock Be Owned Forever?

 Final Thoughts About ABT Stock

 Even though there have been several shifts in leadership, the culture of the company has remained the same.
-This is why ABT stock should be considered a long-term dividend stock for permanent ownership.
+This is why Abbott Laboratories stock should be considered as a long-term dividend stock for permanent ownership.